coprolit/rpg-rules/README.md

-:information_source: _Compiled and modified RPG rules for the **The Long Tomorrow** campaign.
+:information_source: _Compiled and modified RPG rules and charts for the **The Long Tomorrow** campaign.
 Based on the Spacemaster, Rolemaster & Cyberspace systems by ICE._

 ### Dice rolling conventions
 `Open-ended roll`: **1d100** roll that can yield a result lower than 01 or higher than 100.